-Energy access is a key element to improving people’s lives, especially in more remote rural communities where mains electricity does not reach, and basic needs are met with difficulty as a result.
+Energy access is a key element to improving people’s lives, especially in more remote rural communities where mains electricity does not reach and basic needs are met with difficulty as a result.
 In these locations there are a number of small-scale renewable energy technologies that can be used.
 Under this section you can find our various energy resources from our years of experiences and field work.

 A Handbook of Small-scale Energy Technologies

 To mark the UN Year of Energy in 2012, Practical Action is publishing some of its Technical Briefs for the benefit of energy development practitioners around the world.
 Practical Answers 1 is the first in a new series of handbooks that provide guides on a variety of subjects for international development workers.